 GeneCards Summary for SRGAP2 Gene

 SRGAP2 (SLIT-ROBO Rho GTPase Activating Protein 2) is a Protein Coding gene.
-Diseases associated with SRGAP2 include epileptic encephalopathy, early infantile, 31 and infantile epileptic encephalopathy.
+Diseases associated with SRGAP2 include infantile epileptic encephalopathy and 3p- syndrome.
 Among its related pathways are Signaling by GPCR and Signaling by Rho GTPases.
 GO annotations related to this gene include protein homodimerization activity and Rac GTPase binding.
 An important paralog of this gene is SRGAP3.

 UniProtKB/Swiss-Prot for SRGAP2 Gene